dkirkby/babeldix/README.rst

 3. Your program send the challenge solution.
 4. The server responds with either ``"yes"``, if your solution is correct, or else ``"no"``.

 If you are having trouble communicating with the server, check the server log messages for useful diagnostics.
+You can also check the server log to see how much time your program used to calculate the solution.

 The available challenges are described below.